Iowa vs. Georgia Predictions & Picks - Women's NCAA Tournament Second Round

 Iowa Schedule Analysis

-- The Hawkeyes' signature win this season came in an 86-85 victory against the No. 2 Indiana Hoosiers on February 26.
+- The Hawkeyes notched their signature win of the season on February 26, when they defeated the Indiana Hoosiers, who rank No. 2 in the AP's Top 25, by a score of 86-85.

-- The Hawkeyes have 11 wins versus Quadrant 1 opponents, the fifth-most in Division 1.
+- The Hawkeyes have the fifth-most Quadrant 1 victories in the country (11).

 Iowa 2022-23 Best Wins